gwydd12/gwydd12.github.io/about.rst

 ---
 title: About
 ---

+Hello, I'm gwydd!

-I'm a computer science student.
+I'm a computer science student, currently focused on software development and programming languages.
-Although my studies keep me busy most of the time, I try to explore different aspects of computer science independently.
+Although my studies keep me quite busy, I still find time to tinker with Linux, BSD, and privacy-focused projects during my free time.
-When I'm not focused on university work, I dive into the world of cyber security, either writing new exploits (though I usually don't find the vulnerabilities myself—probably a skill issue) or playing CTFs.
-Outside of cyber security, I tinker with whatever interests me, often in the realm of privacy-focused projects.
-However, I prefer not to limit myself to one specific area, as I enjoy exploring various topics.

-I'm also an enthusiast about open source development, free software, and privacy.
+I'm a passionate enthusiast of open-source development, free software, and internet privacy.
-If you have any questions or cool ideas, I'd love to hear them!

-Fun fact: Even though this blog is based on the static website generator hakyll I have no clue how to write any haskell.
-For me this was an opportunity to just play around a technology that I probably will not use too often (Atleast for now).

-*“The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion.”*
-― Albert Camus
+Aside from my technical pursuits, I also enjoy reading.
+At the moment, I'm reading "The Nausea" by Jean-Paul Sartre, exploring existentialism.

+If you're wondering about the meaning behind "gwydd"—it's the Welsh word for "goose."
+I don't have any Welsh heritage (at least, none that I'm aware of), but I found the word amusing, and it stuck as my username.

+A fun fact about this blog: it's built using the static site generator Hakyll.
+Even though I have no prior experience with Haskell (the language Hakyll is written in), however, I took it as a chance to experiment with a new technology.
+This aligns with the whole motto of this blog: to explore and tinker around.

+And yes, as you can tell by the design of this site my designer skills and my taste is not particularly good.